kruize/autotune-results/techempower/experiment-13/README.md

 ## All the experiments in this folder were run on dedicated infrastructure.
-Manual runs for the best configuration were run to reproduce the data and were updated at [manuals](manuals) dir

 # Goal of the experiment:
 - Minimize transaction response time.